kaaproject/kaa/doc/Administration-guide/System-installation/Building-Kaa-server-from-source-code/index.md

 </div>
 </div>

-The Debian build will work correctly on both Linux and Windows operation systems, while the RPM build will only work on Linux.
+The Debian build will work correctly on both Linux and Windows operation systems, while the RPM build will only work on Linux with the RPM package manager installed.

 For the `mvn` command, the build number and git commit variables are set to emulate [Jenkins](https://jenkins.io/) build variables that are substituted automatically on the build machine.